 If you're starting a new website, and don't have many files uploaded yet, you can Proactively organize your files in subfolders.
 If you've got a website that has already been in use for some time, the following information may be more helpful to you.

 An unruly directory is a common problem that is realized only when the file directory becomes too large and has too many files on any single level of a directory.
 Then it's necessary to relocate not only new files, but also existing ones.
-To help new clients with this problem, Acquia developed Drush scripts for Drupal 7 that moves uploaded files into a subfolder structure.
-You can name the script
+To help new clients with this problem, Acquia developed a Drush script for Drupal 7 that moves existing uploaded files into a subfolder structure.

 The provided script processes a target files folder, moves the files directly into that folder (it is not recursively looking into subfolders), and then moves them to a target location.
 Once there, it establishes a [year]/[month]/[day] directory structure for the files; the date specifies when the file was uploaded.

 - Download the script file https://cskb.acquia.com/sites/default/files/2019-08/d7_migration_filepath.drush_.inc_.txt into your $HOME/.drush folder.